 To help cities reduce losses related to police liability, LMCIT has developed PATROL—Peace officer Accredited TRaining OnLine.
-While PATROL delivers 12 new POST-accredited courses per year, subscribers can earn more than 40 POST credits per year when they also take PATROL training on POST mandates for Use of Force and Crisis Intervention and Mental Illness Crisis; Conflict Management and mediation; and Implicit Bias, Community diversity and Cultural Differences, OSHA standards, Critical Knowledge and a five-part series on management and leadership.
+While PATROL delivers 12 new POST-accredited courses per year, subscribers can earn up to 50 POST credits per year when they also take PATROL training on POST mandates for Use of Force and Crisis Intervention and Mental Illness Crisis; Conflict Management and mediation; and Implicit Bias, Community diversity and Cultural Differences, OSHA standards, Critical Knowledge and a five-part series on management and leadership.
 Over 20 courses are also approved for Continuing Education credits for EMSRB Certification.

 Peace officers earn credits anytime, anywhere using a computer with internet access, saving departments fuel and travel expenses.
 Subscriptions include legal updates on court cases, access to an online library, and legal briefs for chiefs, sheriffs, and attorneys.
 Learn more at www.nexportcampus.com/PATROL

 New monthly continuing education courses

 PATROL helps officers stay current on Minnesota legal issues and is based on Minnesota case law.
 Content is developed with input from police liability experts, insurance defense attorneys, and local law enforcement agencies.
 Each month, a new course is available for one POST credit.

 Issues covered in courses include topics such as:

 - To Serve, Protect, and Document Parts 1 & 2

 - Implicit Bias Parts 1 & 2